-Certain Bonds are subject to optional redemption prior to their scheduled maturity date without additional cost and certain bonds can be redeemed subject to stated call premiums.
+2021 Bonds are subject to optional redemption prior to their scheduled maturity date subject to stated call premiums.

 The Resolutions contain certain restrictions and covenants including TMPA's covenant to establish and maintain charges to produce revenues sufficient to pay operating and maintenance expenses (exclusive of depreciation and amortization), to produce net revenues sufficient to pay the amounts required to be deposited in the debt service funds, and to produce net revenues equal to at least 1.25 times the annual debt service to be paid for the then outstanding bonds.